 The Manager may remove, replace, or relocate any Non-Historic Amusement Park Ride, whether a Fixed Amusement Park Ride or a Removable Amusement Park Ride, or install a new Non-Historic Amusement Park Ride, in accordance with the provisions hereof, and provided that the Manager delivers written notice thereof to the County containing drawings, descriptions, plans, and/or specifications reasonably sufficient to identify (i) the subject ride, including the name, manufacturer, model, and manufacturer's specifications for any new ride, (ii) the proposed location of the ride, (iii) the utilities (e.g., electrical, water) needed to support the ride, (iv) the proposed dates and plans for removal, installation and, to the extent applicable, site remediation and (v) a list of the names of the entity(ies) from which the Manager will select a vendor to perform the removal, installation and/or site remediation.
-The Manager shall deliver all notices and materials to be submitted or provided to the County Departments or personnel in the review process as necessary or appropriate, provided that such involvement shall not expand the scope of the review set forth in this Section 12(B).
+The Manager shall deliver all notices and materials to be submitted or provided to the County hereunder to the Commissioner or such Commissioner's designee, who shall involve other County Departments or personnel in the review process as necessary or appropriate, provided that such involvement shall not expand the scope of the review set forth in this Section 12(B).